openhive-network/hivemind/README.md

 ```

 ### Running HAF instance container
-Hivemind instance requires a HAF instance to process data collected by it like also to share its database for storing own data.
+A Hivemind instance requires a HAF instance to process incoming blockchain data collected and to store its own data in fork-resistant manner (allows hivemind data to be reverted in case of a fork).
-Easiest way to setup HAF instance is also used dockerized setup.
+The easiest way to setup a HAF instance is to use a dockerized instance.

-To start HAF instance we need to prepare a data directory containing:
+To start a HAF instance, we need to prepare a data directory containing:
-- blockchain subdirectory (where can be put block_log file)
+- a blockchain subdirectory (where can be put the block_log file used by hived)
-- optional, but very useful, copy of haf/doc/haf_postgresql_conf.d directory, what allows to simple customization of Postgres setup by modification of `custom_postgres.conf` and `custom_pg_hba.conf` stored inside
+- optionally, but very useful, a copy of haf/doc/haf_postgresql_conf.d directory, which allows simple customization of Postgres database setup by modification of `custom_postgres.conf` and `custom_pg_hba.conf` files stored inside.

-Please take care for correct permissions, to provide write access to the data directory for processes running inside started container.
+Please take care to set correct file permissions in order to provide write access to the data directory for processes running inside the HAF container.

 ```bash
 $ cd /storage1/haf-data-dir/
 $ ../hivemind/haf/scripts/run_hived_img.sh registry.gitlab.syncad.com/hive/haf/instance:instance-<tag> --name=haf-mainnet-instance  --data-dir="$(pwd)" <hived-options>
 ```

-For example, for testing purposes (assuming block_log file has been put into data-dir), you can spawn 5M replay to prepare HAF database for further quick testing:
+For example, for testing purposes (assuming block_log file has been put into data-dir), you can spawn a 5M block replay to prepare a HAF database for further quick testing:
 ```
 ../hivemind/haf/scripts/run_hived_img.sh registry.gitlab.syncad.com/hive/haf/instance:instance-v1.27.3.0 --name=haf-mainnet-instance  --data-dir="$(pwd)" --replay --stop-replay-at-block=5000000
 ```

-By examining hived.log file or using docker logs haf-mainnet-instance you can examine state of started instance, once replay will be finished you can continue and start Hivemind sync process.
+By examining hived.log file or using docker logs haf-mainnet-instance, you can examine state of the started instance.
+Once replay will be finished, you can continue and start the Hivemind sync process.

-Example output of hived process stopped on 5000000 block:
+Example output of hived process stopped on 5,000,000th block:
 ```
 2022-12-19T18:28:05.574637 chain_plugin.cpp:701          replay_blockchain    ] Stopped blockchain replaying on user request.
 Last applied block numbe
 r: 5000000.